ubhir/UPWIND/README.md

 **Exploring Future Potential**

-The interactive portion of our app lets the user evaluate wind potential at any site in Vancouver using a heavily configured version of the Smart Editor Widget.

-This gives the mean annual speed and potential energy per turbine in kWh for heights of 30m, 50m, and +80m.
+The interactive portion of our app lets the user evaluate wind potential at future sites in Vancouver using a heavily configured version of the Smart Editor Widget.
+When the user draws a polygon representing a building footprint, several wind-related variables are calculated at different heights, based on where the footprint is located in Vancouver.
+A pop-up then gives the mean annual wind speed in m/s and potential energy per turbine in kWh for heights of 30m, 50m, and >80m above the ground surface.

 ## References